nat-pz/robotics-toolbox-arduino/README.md

 # robotics-toolbox-arduino
-An open-source C++ library for multi-axis robotic arm control on Arduino and compatible microcontroller boards.
+A library for multi-axis robotic arm control on Arduino and compatible microcontroller boards.
 Inspired by the Robotics Toolbox for MATLAB created by Peter Corke.

 Developed as a Bachelor's thesis project at the Universitat Politècnica de València (UPV).